 Bilge keels refer to protrusions on the sides of the hull of the vessel, commonly called the bilges.
 These protrusions run along the length of the vessel while tapering into the hull panels at both ends.

 The primary purpose of bilge keels is to improve the rolling stability of the craft.
 The fins stick out perpendicular to the hull and can vary in length depending on the purpose.
 For instance, sailboats require larger anti-roll stability and hence have long tapering bilge keels.

 The bilge keels must be symmetrically placed on both the port and starboard sides, so as to ensure even hydrodynamic characters.

-For smaller crafts, longer bulb keels are required, and as this length increases, a chance of accidental grounding of the vessel increases.
+For smaller crafts, longer bulb keels are required, and as this length increases, the chance of accidental grounding of the vessel increases.